 All tyres have the pressure ratings on the sidewall, as well as other bits of informaton such as size, and occasionally intended use.
 It is very important that you never inlflate a tyre beyond the maximum pressure marked on the sidewall.
 This could cause it to burst and blow off the rim, which could cause serious injury to both yourself and / or bystanders and pedestians.
-It is also not recommended to use garage forecourt or any other type of compressor to pump up your tyres, as these dispense a very large amount of air very quickly, which can cause your tube / tyre to explode.
+It is also not recommended to use garage forecourt or any other type of compressor to pump up your tyres, as these dispense a very large amount of air very quickly , which can cause your tube / tyre to explode.

-There are mainly 2 types of values on bicycles.
-The Schraeder value, which is similar to a car tyre and the Presta value, which is much thinner.
-You will need to have the correct pump fitting for the type of value on your bicycle.
+There are mainly 2 types of valves on bicycles.
+The Schraeder valve, which is similar to a car tyre and the Presta valve, which is much thinner.
+You will need to have the correct pump fitting for the type of valve on your bicycle.

 30 - 80 PSI (2.5-5.5 BAR)

-← ROTATING DIRECTION ← →
+→ ROTATING DIRECTION - →

-57 - 559 (26 x 2.125) Schander Value Procta Valua
+57 - 559 (26 x 2.125)

-Schraeder Valve Presta Valve
+,